solid-process/solid-result/README.md

 ## `BCDD::Result.configuration`

-The `BCDD::Result.configuration` allows you to configure default behaviors for `BCDD::Result` and `BCDD::Result::Context` through a configuration block.
+The `BCDD::Result.configuration` allows you to configure default behaviors for `BCDD::Result` and `BCDD::Context` through a configuration block.
 After using it, the configuration is frozen, ensuring the expected behaviors for your application.

 > Note: You can use `BCDD::Result.configuration(freeze: false) {}` to avoid the freezing.
 This can be useful in tests.
 Please be sure to use it with caution.